How to Reduce Payment Friction for MSPs: Key Techniques for Smoother Financial Operations

 This is just one form of payment communication, and it’s one that many businesses overlook.

-Not knowing when and how to make payments (including due dates, payment methods, and penalties for being late) can result in late payments without clients even being aware.
+Not knowing when and how to make payments (including due dates, payment methods, and penalties for being late) can result in delayed payments without clients even being aware.

 Communication issues can also lead to misunderstandings or disagreements over payment terms.